ramiro-l/RL-Theme-Zed/README.md

 # Reactive Light Theme for ZED

-This is a light theme for the ZED text editor.
+This is a Reactive Light theme for the ZED text editor.

 ## Preview